-System instability risks staked MTA liquidation and/or dilution and subsequent loss of value (see re-collateralisation).
+System instability risks a portion (5-10%) of staked Meta liquidation and/or dilution and subsequent loss of value (see re-collateralisation).

 Governance decisions will initially be determined by the core team, but will shift gradually to a community-based proposal system once mStable’s network activity achieves critical mass.
 The initial protocol contains an upgradable governance module, with the first version facilitating proposals between a closed group of participants whilst remaining visible and transparent.
 In future versions, the protocol is well placed to capitalise on existing DAO toolsets.